iRASSHAi, the next generation concept-store

 Making Japanese cuisine accessible to all

 To ensure that language is not a barrier to non-Japanese speakers, all products at iRASSHAi have labels written in both French and Japanese, with detailed explanations about flavors and examples of use, so that customers who are unfamiliar with Japanese cuisine can understand and consider them.
 What’s more, thanks to QR codes, they can access web pages containing more detailed information about the products.
-The founders of iRASSHAi, Xavier Marchand and Thierry Manson, explain the reason behind this initiative:
+The founders of iRASSHAi, Xavier Marchand and Thierry Maincent, explain the reason behind this initiative:

 “iRASSHAi originally stemmed from our wish to share our passion for Japan and Japanese cuisine.
 Nowadays, it is not that difficult for French people to try Japanese cuisine at a restaurant, but to prepare it at home is still a tall order.
 That’s why we focused our attention on French customers who want to experience Japanese cuisine and prepare meals at home.”

-Xavier Marchand (left) and Thierry Manson (right)
+Xavier Marchand (left) and Thierry Maincent (right)

 Could these ideas have come so readily to other Japanese grocery store owners who, as a rule, are not French?